-As a society, we relegate the function of keeping citizens safe and apprehending criminals to our law enforcement agencies.
+As a society, we agree that the function of keeping citizens safe and apprehending criminals is the responsibility of law enforcement agencies.
 Police officers take on this dangerous job because they want to protect good citizens, and most of them do that quite well.
-There are times, however, when the high stress levels of this occupation takes its toll, and police officers step beyond their bounds and seemingly become the menace rather than the protector.
+However, there are times police officers step beyond their bounds and seemingly become the menace to rather than the protector of society.

 Types of Police Brutality

-When police brutality or other misconduct results in a victim being injured, it usually falls under one or more of these typical categories:
+When police brutality or other misconduct results in a victim being injured or killed, it usually falls under one or more of these typical categories:

 - Physical violence that was unnecessary or excessive